 people are asking me the same questions over and over, so reading this should help answer a lot of the generic ones.
 Still, I appreciate the comments/views and stuff, don't get me wrong.

-Check out the Video Responses to this; they're some other videos i've done, hell, check out the rest of my videos if you want to.
+Check out the rest of my videos if you want to.
 I do music videos for a part-time-professional job, so that's what most of my work on here is.

 (my gamertag = sskitzzo)

 And yes, I play drums in real life, have been for 4+ years, so the people going on about "play a real instrument", no, sorry, I do play real drums.